tanmay261/flutter_neon_template/README.md

-# Neon Open Source Starter Kit
+# Neon Open Source Flutter Starter Kit

 We are thrilled to present the Neon Open Source Starter Kit, crafted as part of the Neon Open Source Starter Kit Challenge.
 This starter kit is designed to offer a comprehensive, scalable foundation for building Flutter applications, optimized for PostgreSQL on Neon.